LYFsmile Logo

 Why does my child refuse to go to school suddenly?

-There can be various reasons for refusing to go school such as fear of teachers, bullying, stress and separation anxiety.
+There can be various reasons for refusing to go to school, such as fear of teachers, bullying, stress and separation anxiety.
 This can be a little difficult for parents to figure out everything perfectly.
-You can journal any noticeable behaviour and changes in your child's anxiety for ensuring health and safety.
-Sometimes due to both parents working, not having enough time and patience then you can go for consultation from our child-care clinic.
+You can journal any noticeable behaviour and changes in your child's anxiety to ensure health and safety.
+Sometimes, due to both parents working, not having enough time and patience, you can go for a consultation from our child-care clinic.

 Is avoiding school a sign of anxiety or something else?